Yikf/process-bar/README.md

 ## Extensions
-You can simple implement this `com.icafe.command.ProcessBar` interface to extension your process bar, and put extension jar to shell director to get process bar output.
+You can simple implement this `com.icafe.command.ProcessBar` interface to extension your process bar, and put extension jar to shell directory to get process bar output.

 ## Rendering